Petit Basset Griffon Vendeen

 OFA Open Database: Once you receive test results, complete the OFA Application for DNA Based Genetic Database, Click Here and submit the form to OFA along with a copy of the AHT POAG results.
 Once OFA receives the results you will receive a confirmation from OFA.
-Owners submitting results for a new dog, not already in the OFA database, will incur a fee as indicated on the form.
+Owners submitting results will incur a fee as indicated on the form.

 To stimulate this process, the PBGV Health and Rescue Foundation will reimburse $40.00 per dog to PBGVCA Club members who test their dogs and submit the results to the OFA database.
 In addition PBGV owners who reside in North America but who are not club members are also eligible for the reimbursement.
 To request the reimbursement, send a copy of the OFA confirmation by mail or email to the Foundation Treasurer: JoAnne Hacker, 10832 N.E.
 Country Club Rd., Bainbridge Island, WA 98110-2337, email@example.com.

 - Get AHT Test Kit (Please have all your information ready for each dog.)
 Click Here

 - Enter test result in OFA open database: Complete Application for DNA Based Genetic Database Click Here

 - Get Foundation reimbursement: Send copy of OFA confirmation by mail or email to: Foundation Treasurer: JoAnne Hacker, 10832 N.E.
 Country Club Rd., Bainbridge Island, WA 98110-2337, firstname.lastname@example.org